Posted: 03/10/2017

 This legislation aims to treat performances (to include a competitive activity performed in the UK) as a trade carried out in the UK.

 Most double tax treaties – conventions between two countries that aim to eliminate the double taxation of income and gains arising in one territory and paid to residents of another – require non-UK resident sportspersons to pay a certain amount of income tax in the territory where events are held.
-Usually this takes the form of ‘withholding tax’ – a tax deducted at source from income paid to a person who is resident outside the relevant country – at the basic rate of taxation (currently 20% in the UK) in the territory where the events are held.
+Usually this takes the form of ‘withholding tax’ – a tax deducted at source from income paid to a person who is resident outside the relevant country – at the basic rate of taxation (currently 20% in the UK) in the territory where the events are held3.

 Where the income is no greater than £1,000 in a tax year, it is not necessary to deduct withholding tax.

 The income of a sportsperson is varied.
 Prize money and appearance fees are staples.
-However, an ever increasing proportion of their income comprises endorsement, sponsorship and merchandising contracts which emanate from their image rights.
+However, an ever-increasing proportion of their income comprises endorsement, sponsorship and merchandising contracts which emanate from their image rights.

 Individuals who are non-UK resident are subject to UK income tax on their UK-based earnings only.
 There are exceptions to this general rule which apply directly to sportspersons.

-Sportspersons will be subject to UK income tax resulting from or connected (directly or indirectly) with their performances in the UK and in respect of any payment received from endorsement contracts and the like, which can be attributed to their UK performances.
+Sportspersons will be subject to UK income tax on income resulting from or connected (directly or indirectly) with their performances in the UK and in respect of any payment received from endorsement contracts and the like, which can be attributed to their UK performances.

-Global endorsement income: £15,000,000
+Global endorsement income £15,000,000

 Many sportspersons choose to ‘trade’ using their own companies which are referred to by HMRC as ‘personal service companies’.

 Endorsement contracts are often made outside the UK by a non-UK brand owner to a non-UK personal service company controlled by the non-resident sportsperson.
-On the basis that neither the brand owner nor the personal service company have any trading presence in the UK, it has previously been argued that the income paid in accordance with the contracts was outside of the scope of the income tax rules.
+On the basis that neither the brand owner nor the personal service company have any trading presence in the UK, it has previously been argued that the income paid in accordance with such contracts was outside of the scope of the UK income tax rules.
 Indeed, the leading case on this was brought by Andre Agassi in 2006.

 It is the payer’s responsibility to self-assess the tax withheld.
-The payer must complete form FFE 1 and to send this to the FEU.
+The payer must complete form FFE 1 and send this to the FEU.

 The payer will provide the sportsperson or their personal service company with a certificate (form FFE 2) of tax deduction showing the gross amount of the payment and the tax deducted.